gavinning/Emmet.js/README.md

 ```

 ### Using
 Emmet.js is based on the emmet syntax so [just use it](http://docs.emmet.io/abbreviations/syntax/).
-In these examples, I'll represent DOM Elements by their HTML syntax, but they are DOM elements!
+In these examples, I'll represent Node objects by their HTML syntax, but they are Node objects!

 Create a div
 ```javascript